jina-ai/executor-image-normalizer/README.md

 # ✨ Image Normalizer

 **Image Normalizer** is a class that resizes, crops and normalizes images.
+Since normalization is highly dependent on the model, it is recommended to have it as part of the encoders instead of using it in a dedicated executor.
+Therefore, misconfigurations resulting in a training-serving-gap are less likely.

 The following parameters can be used: